pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark 40/Firmware/Can I update Spark 40's firmware with my mobile device?.md

-# Can the user use mobile phones to update Spark 40's firmware
+# Can I update Spark 40's firmware with my mobile device?

 No, Spark 40 firmware update currently must be performed with a computer.